-Mining: FG engages Revenue Consultants to boost earnings
+Mining: FG engages revenue consultants to boost earnings

-…We intend to surpass projected annual growth rate of 8.54 per cent, says Fayemi The Federal Government has engaged the services of about 100 revenue consultants to work on areas of leakages in the revenue accrued from the mining sector, with a view to shoring up earnings from the sector.
+The Federal Government has engaged the services of about 100 revenue consultants to work on areas of leakages in the revenue accruing from the mining sector, with a view to shoring up earnings from the sector.
+The consultants, who would be deployed to the six geo-political zones of the country in the coming week are […]

 Do you have something awesome to share with the world?
 Click here to share